mattbrepo/ColorWheelTrajectoryGradient/README.md

 **Start: 2022**

 ## Why
-A study on the color wheel done by using the [p5.js library](https://p5js.org/).
+I needed to study how RGB and hue interpolation behaved on the color wheel.
+I decided to try out the [p5.js library](https://p5js.org/).
 Three points are defined over the color wheel: the start, the middle and the end.
-Two gradient bars and related color trajectories are drawn by interpolating the three colors.
-The interpolation is performed by RGB and by Hue.
+The trajectories and gradient bars are drawn by interpolating the three colors by both RGB and hue.

-A HSV (hue, saturation, value = brightness) cylindrical representation of the color wheel:
+It is useful to keep in mind the [HSV (hue, saturation, value = brightness)](https://en.wikipedia.org/wiki/HSL_and_HSV) system.
+Here is a HSV cylinder:

 ![Example](/images/color_wheel.jpg)